Shopify Software Engineer Interview: The Full Process, Decoded

 • Six weeks is enough prep time if you include build practice and Life Story prep alongside LeetCode mediums.

 The Shopify software engineer interview is not a LeetCode marathon.
-No five-round algorithmic gauntlet.
-No whiteboard graph theory.
-No "find the nth Fibonacci in O(1) space" warm-up designed to remind you that you're bad at math.
-What you get instead is a process that actually resembles the job: honest career conversations, pair programming with a real engineer, and code in your own editor with your own tools.
+There's no five-round algorithmic gauntlet, no whiteboard graph theory test designed to remind you that you're bad at math.
+What you get instead is a process that actually resembles the job: honest career conversations, pair programming with a real engineer, and code in your own editor with the AI tools you already use.

-If you've been grinding mediums for a month expecting the standard Big Tech loop, here's the bad news.
-You might be both underprepared and overprepared at the same time.
+If you've been grinding mediums for a month expecting the standard Big Tech loop, you might be both underprepared and overprepared at the same time.
 That's a special kind of problem.

 RoundFormatDurationWhat's Assessed